 Other potential risk factors for miscarriages were collected as well such as maternal age, smoking, alcohol consumption, hot tub use, and even exposure to magnetic fields during pregnancy.

-This study caused the March of Dimes to change their recommendations to consuming less than 200 mg of caffeine a day.
+This study caused the March of Dimes to change their recommendations to consume less than 200 mg of caffeine a day.

 To counter this, another mega-study compared 17 epidemiological studies on the fetal effects of caffeine consumption and found no causal association between caffeine intake of 300 mg or less and birth outcome.
 They dismissed Dr. De-Kun Li’s study because some of the reported miscarriages were just confirmed through maternal interview rather than from medical records.
 (4)

 Coffee While Pregnant: What’s a Mama to Do?

 Well, caffeine will cross the placenta.
 It can limit blood flow to the placenta, as well as increase blood pressure and blood sugar levels.
 It also puts additional strain on the liver, which is already busy processing the increased hormonal demands related to pregnancy.

 There are enough studies out there that show dangers with consumption of 300mg, from miscarriages to lower birth weights, so it would be wise to stick below this amount.

 Better yet, stay below 200 mg of caffeine per day (e.g. less than two cups of coffee).

-Or skip the coffee all together, especially in the first trimester when miscarriage is more likely.
+Or skip the coffee altogether, especially in the first trimester when miscarriage is more likely.

 How Do YOU React to Caffeine?